Counting Steps: A New Approach to Objective Probability in Physics: Ignorance of what?

-Recall that on the subjective view of QM, the quantum state is treated as a state of knowledge, and quantum probabilities (calculated by the Born rule) are interpreted as ``gambling bets'' of agents on results of experiments, a-la Ramsey--De Finetti (e.g., Fuchs 2010).
-In contrast, in Bohmian mechanics, yet another epistemic approach in the foundations of QM, the probabilities are probabilities for particles to have certain positions.
-The above insistence on ``observers'' -- considered by proponents of the subjective view as their claim to fame (e.g., Fuchs \& Peres 2000) -- is mocked by Bohmians as ontologically vague; the whole point behind arguments about typicality is to free the discussion from such notions.
-Our new idea about probability simply avoids this debate altogether by supplying an alternative: yes, one {\em may} interpret the quantum state as a state of incomplete knowledge if one really insists on doing so, but this need not entail a choice between two evils (hidden variables vs. instrumentalism in the guise of agnosticism).
-On our view, what quantum probabilities are probabilities {\em for} is neither the positions of particles, nor the gambling bets of learned observers.
+In this sense our proposal can serve as a basis for a new interpretation of QM.
+Recall that on the subjective view of QM, the quantum state is treated as a state of knowledge, and quantum probabilities (calculated by the Born rule) are interpreted as ``gambling bets'' of agents on results of experiments, a-la Ramsey--De Finetti (Fuchs, 2010).
+In contrast, in Bohmian mechanics, the alternative epistemic approach in the foundations of QM, the probabilities are for particles to have certain positions; they signify our ignorance thereof.
+The above insistence on ``agents'', or ``observers'' -- considered by proponents of the subjective view as their claim to fame (Fuchs \& Peres, 2000) -- is rejected by Bohmians as ontologically vague; the whole point behind arguments about typicality is to free the discussion from such notions.
+Our new idea about probability simply avoids this debate altogether by supplying a possible third way: what quantum probabilities are probabilities {\em for} is neither the positions of particles, nor the gambling bets of learned observers.
 Rather, quantum probabilities simply quantify how hard it is to realize a physical state; they measure the `distance' between the current state of a physical system and any other state thereof, given the resources (energy/time) that are available to that system at that moment.

-Now let's move to $\mathtt{DYNAMICS}$.
-As we have stressed, we believe that our notion of probability has nothing to do with observers, knowledge, or ignorance.
-Indeed, if objective probability is a physical feature of the world, then it must apply even in observer--free scenarios.
+This alternative allows us to interpret quantum probabilities as objective deterministic chances (and in so doing to turn QM once again into a physical theory about the world), without having to support typicality and nonlocal hidden variables.